 I want to change the world.
 I accept that this probably comes across as a bit delusional but I really do believe that through little nudges we can all make a huge difference.
 With this site, I hope to change the way people buy their dog food, which will force the industry to change its ways and make our dogs' lives a whole lot better.
 Brace yourselves, it's about to get a bit philosophical...

-For so long, pet food manufacturers have been able to get away with producing, frankly, awful foods for our pets.
+For far too long, pet food manufacturers have been able to get away with producing, frankly, awful foods for our pets.
 Somebody once said "don't blame the player, blame the game" and never has that been more appropriate.
 The game here is corporate capitalism and there is only one rule - make as much money as possible.
-The corporation players have grown into multinational giants because they know that minimising costs while maximising income is the road to success.
-Unfortunately this means that the most successful foods in the UK all have two things in common - low grade ingredients and elevated prices.
-The four biggest corporations now have such a stranglehold on the British pet food industry that most consumers simply aren't aware that alternatives exist and the health problems that low grade foods often bring are so widespread that many pet owners simply disregard them as a normal part of a dog's life.
+The companies best able to cut costs while maximising income reign supreme and while that might work in other industries, it is not good news for our pets.
+The combination of low grade ingredients and elevated prices has been such a recipe for success for the 'The Big 3' pet food corporations that most consumers aren't even aware that alternatives exist.
+And what's worse, the health problems that are often linked to low grade foods are now so widespread that many pet owners just disregard them as a normal part of a dog's life.
 So many dogs are living short, problem-filled lives and nobody's blinking an eye.

 But things can change.

 As with any game, the key is understanding the rules.
 Making as much money as possible depends on selling products which makes the consumer, that's you and me, king!
 By unveiling the enormous variety of foods out there and by letting people know what makes one food different from another and what effects those differences might have on their dogs, dog owners will, for the first time, be able to choose what's right for their dog instead of what's right for corporate profits.
-And as more and more people change to better foods, the entire industry will have to move to catch up and before we know it, British dogs will be as healthy and as happy as they deserve to be!
+And as more and more people change to better foods, the entire industry will have to move to catch up and before we know it, our dogs will be as healthy and as happy as they deserve to be!

 I have always been an optimist.